SYZ for index 1 Fano hypersurfaces in projective space: Computation of the super-potential

 \subsubsection{The spherical class}

 One of the relative homology classes with Maslov number $2(n+1)$ is actually spherical:

-The class $\alpha_s$ behaves somewhat different from all the others and so we treat it separately. \begin{proposition} If the homogenous polynomial $f$ is sufficiently close to $f_0$, the moduli space $\tau^f_{\alpha_s}$ is empty. \end{proposition}
+The class $\alpha_s$ behaves somewhat differently from all the others and so we treat it separately. \begin{proposition} If the homogenous polynomial $f$ is sufficiently close to $f_0$, the moduli space $\tau^f_{\alpha_s}$ is empty. \end{proposition}

 \begin{proof} Suppose we have a sequence $f_i\rightarrow f_0$, and elements $(v_i,z_i)\in \tau_{\alpha_s}^{f_i}$.
-Up to composition by Mobius transformations, We may assume $z_i=0$.
-By Gromov compactness, the sequence $v_i$ converges to a genus $0$ nodal curve with boundary on $L_{\text{cl}}$ that is still tangent to the toric boundary $f_0$ to order $n$.
+Up to composition with M\"obius transformations, We may assume $z_i=0$.
+By Gromov compactness, the sequence $v_i$ sub-converges to a genus $0$ nodal curve with boundary on $L_{\text{cl}}$.
+This limit must be tangent to the toric boundary $f_0$ to order $n$.
 Let $v_{\infty}$ be the component of this nodal curve that is tangent to $f_0$.
 Since $\mu(\alpha_s) = 2(n+1)$ is the minimal Maslov number for this order of tangency, all other components must in fact be constant.
-Now, the irreducible component $C$ is either a genuine disc with boundary on $L_{\text{cl}}$, or a projective line arising as a spherical bubble in the Gromov limit.
+Now, the irreducible component $v_{\infty}$ is either a genuine disc with boundary on $L_{\text{cl}}$, or a projective line arising as a spherical bubble in the Gromov limit.